 There are several categories of shipping insurance:

-When sending a single package, a parcel insurance plan will protect the declared value of your shipment.
+When sending a single package, an insurance plan will protect the declared value of your shipment.
 Usually carriers will automatically cover the first $100 of insurance for shipments.
 They then offer the option of purchasing additional insurance for packages with a higher declared value.

 But before you sign with a carrier, here’s the funny part:

-Ironically, carrier prices tend to be 4 times higher, if not more, than a third-party insurer who actually has more specialized service and execution quality in terms of developing and carrying out parcel insurance plans.
+Ironically, carrier prices tend to be 4 times higher, if not more, than a third-party insurer who actually has more specialized service and execution quality in terms of developing and carrying out parcel insurance.
 3rd-party insurers also have fewer restrictions and much more streamlined claims practice.

 Cargo Insurance Plans